tuda-parallel/FTIO/docs/approach.md

 	- [Online Prediction](#online-prediction)

 ## Offline Detection
-the Python implementation of FTIO ([`ftio`](https://github.com/tuda-parallel/FTIO/tree/main/ftio/cli/ftio_core.py)) takes the traces that contain the bandwidth over time to find the period of the I/O phases (if any).
+The Python implementation of FTIO ([`ftio`](https://github.com/tuda-parallel/FTIO/tree/main/ftio/cli/ftio_core.py)) takes the traces that contain the bandwidth over time to find the period of the I/O phases (if any).
 An overview of `ftio` is provided in the image below:

 <br />